 The current DSB mobile apps are Mobile banking, 328, DS-Direct & Securities Trading.
 The 4 apps are installed and work independently.

 A customer needs to bind his own document id with the 4 mobile apps separately.

+Each mobile app require to create one corresponding moibileAppID in Catapush (total 4 mobileAppID in 1 catapush account).

 For each mobile apps, a customer can only bind his document id with one device.